Skip to Main Content

 Overview

 Since it was founded in 1847, The City University of New York has maintained its commitment to providing first-rate academic opportunities for students of all backgrounds.
 As an institution of the larger University system, the requirements for admission to Stella and Charles Guttman Community College remain true to the mission of the open admissions policy maintained by the University’s community colleges.
 Specifically, applicants for freshmen admission are required to demonstrate they are on a path to earning a high school diploma or a high school equivalency diploma.
-Documentation of having earned such diploma must be provided prior to enrollment.
-In addition to meeting this initial criterion, applicants are required to complete a multi-step admissions process designed to help them determine if Guttman Community College is the right fit to meet their educational needs.
+Documentation of having earned such a diploma must be provided prior to enrollment.
+In addition to meeting this initial criterion, applicants are invited to complete a multi-step admissions process designed to help them determine if Guttman Community College is the right fit to meet their educational needs.

 Information Session